johnynek/bosatsu/docs/language_guide.md

 ```
 favorite_animals = ["elephant", "humpback whale", "dog"]
 ```

+Unlike Python, but like all of Bosatsu, lists are immutable values.
 In addition to ability to construct lists from items, we can also "splice" in other lists:

 ```
 new_favorites = ["mammoth", *favorite_animals]
 ```

-Just as we can build up lists literally, we can also use match to tear them down:
+Just as we can build up lists literally, we can also use match to tear them down which we discuss more later:
 ```
 top_animal = match new_favorites:
   [most_fav, *rest]: most_fav